Choose exitnodes in country x

 identifiable connections to a single location (stunnel or OpenVPN to your

-servers), which would then be an excellent target for compromising anonymity
+servers), which would then be an excellent target for compromising

-and target them.
+easier to identify and target them.

 I note that you're saying that Vidalia and Privoxy won't be required - is